 Scholars put the date of the Exodus at 1447 B.C.
 However, there is great debate over the exact date, the particular ruler of Egypt at the time and the exact route the Jews followed in their 40 years in the wilderness.
-This is due to the fact that neither the Bible nor the historical records available for that time (3500 years ago) provide us with the exact information, so we need to be humble when declaring the exact dates and details which we include after study and review, for which God nor the people in question did not leave a record.
+This is due to the fact that neither the Bible nor the historical records available for that time (3,500 years ago) provide us with exact information, so we need to be humble when declaring the exact dates and details which we include after study and review, for which God nor the people in question did not leave a record.

 Summary and Purpose of Exodus

-Exodus is the first and foremost a historical record that traces the period of time and events that take the descendants of Jacob and his family from Egypt where they fled to for safety from the famine taking place in the land of Canaan, which was their home, back though a long journey in the wilderness to the place where they had come from, some 400 years earlier, but this time to re-enter their former dwellings as conquerors receiving from God the land promised to their forefather, Abraham.
+Exodus is first and foremost a historical record that traces the period of time and events that take the descendants of Jacob and his family from Egypt where they fled to for safety from the famine taking place in the land of Canaan, which was their home, back through a long journey in the wilderness to the place where they had come from, some 400 years earlier, but this time to re-enter their former dwellings as conquerors receiving from God the land promised to their forefather, Abraham.

 For example, according to Deuteronomy 6:20-25 when an Israelite child asked his parents why they were under so many religious rules and regulations, the answer was to be, "we were slaves of Pharaoh in Egypt, but YHWH brought us out of Egypt with a mighty hand…"

 For the people of Israel their founding event was not the call of Abraham recorded in Genesis, but the events contained in the book of Exodus.
 Their history as a distinct people of God, along with the religious practices that guided and confirmed this, are all found in Exodus, not Genesis.
 Exodus provides the explanation for the claim that the Jews were the chosen people of God.